-Often seen as Townes Van Zandt's most well-known song, several dutiful interpreters of song have covered it over the years.
-All the while, it's Willie and Merle’s rendition that stands best alongside Townes’ as a stunning take on this classic outlaw ballad.
+Often seen as Townes Van Zandt's most well-known song, several dutiful interpreters have covered it over the years.
+All the while, it's Nelson and Merle Haggard's rendition for their collaborative Pancho & Lefty album that stands best alongside Van Zandt's as a stunning take on this classic outlaw ballad.

-After releasing his own take on a Ray Charles tune, the two musical megatons came together to perform a duet.
+After Nelson released his take on a Charles' "Georgia on My Mind," the two musical masters came together to perform a duet.
 The two artists crossover into each other's lanes magnificently on the track, culminating into a ballad that is just as much country as it is gospel and soul.

-Originally recorded by Johnny Bush, Willie Nelson put his stamp on this song back in ’73 on Shotgun Willie.
-Since then it's become one of his go-to songs at live shows.
+Originally recorded by Johnny Bush, Nelson put his stamp on this heartache-drenched country song back in 1973 on Shotgun Willie.
+Since then, it's become one of his go-to songs at live shows.
 This includes its sport as the opening track on the setlist for his live album Live at Billy Bob's Texas.
-As always, he puts his own stamp on the song with this rollicking rendition worthy of any country road trip.
+As always, he puts his stamp on the song with this rollicking rendition worthy of any country road trip.

 Honorable mentions: "Me and Paul" and "Family Bible"

 Products featured on Wide Open Country are independently selected by our editors.
 However, when you buy something through our links, we may earn a commission.